Historic Locations > Harrison Boarding House

 It is one of the last, if not the last, remaining examples of an industry developed to cope with segregation as it was practiced in Las Vegas.

-The Harrison Boarding House is listed on the Nevada State Register of Historic Places, and is an historic is site along the Pioneer Trail.
+The Harrison Boarding House is listed on the city of Las Vegas Historic Property Register and the Nevada State Register of Historic Places, and is an historic site along the Pioneer Trail.

 Harrison Boarding House Nomination Report